Jreayl/rock-paper-scissors-1/README.md

 In this project I revisited my previous implementation of a console based Rock Paper Scissors game and added a fully functional GUI to the game (yay!).
 I struggled a bit with changing the DOM through Javascript when getting an element by its ID because I was using hashtags when it wasn't necessary: document.getElementByID("#element") is WRONG!.
-Once, I figured that out I was able to finish it.
+Once I figured that out I was able to finish it.
 There are still improvements to make in both my HTML structure and Javascript code.

 ### What I've learned from this project: ###